R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 parameter has changed its _meaning_ to represent a sealed state blob rather than the acknowledgement receipt blob.
 Also, the mail commands callback is no longer optional and must be specified.

+### Switch to enclave instance session keys for encryption

 Whilst not an API change, the behaviour of Mail has changed.
 As Mail no longer functions as a persistence mechanism and is solely used for communication, the enclave's encryption key is now session-based, rather than persisting across enclave restarts.
 In other words, a new random key is created each time an enclave starts.
 Since no two enclaves will